mwbowers/mwbowers.github.io/concepts/enhancements/enhancements-overview.md

 Better visual representations, such as *Buttons*, *Checkboxes*, *Radio Groups*, *Drop down lists*, clickable *Icons*.
 The possibilities of Web-based Applications are almost limitless.

-Explore the [Enhancing Migration Guide](https://asna.github.io/SunFarm/) to get this process started.
+Explore the [10 Basic UI Enhancements](/examples/sunfarm/sunfarm.html) and [Basic Logic Enhancements](/examples/sunfarm/sunfarm-logic-change.html) to get this process started.